Avery, Ohio

 Avery is an unincorporated community in western Milan Township, Erie County, Ohio, United States.
 It is part of the Sandusky Metropolitan Statistical Area.
 Avery is located along US Route 250 near that road's interchange with Interstate 80 and Interstate 90, the Ohio Turnpike.
-The area is characterized by hotels and some industry.
 It once had a post office, but is now included in the Milan, Ohio postal zone (44846).